HowToDoInJava

 @Test ( timeOut = 500 )

-• Test level – This will be applicable for the said test method and will override the timeout period if configured at the suite level
+• Test Method Level – This timeout will be applicable for the said test method and will override the timeout period if configured at the suite level

 Let’s create a sample test and learn how timeout works in TestNG.

-In below test, we have two test methods i.e. timeTestOne() and timeTestTwo(). timeTestOne() will take 1000ms to execute completely whereas timeTestTwo() will take 400ms to execute completely.
+In the below example, we have two test methods i.e. timeTestOne() and timeTestTwo().
+The timeTestOne() will take 1000ms to execute completely whereas timeTestTwo() will take 400ms to execute completely.

 We have enforced the execution time using Thread.sleep() method.